cdaz5/use-popper-placement/README.md

 ⭐️ Flexibility to make your own custom tooltips, dropdowns, etc.

+🤔 It's Smart!
+If the popper will render outside the viewport it will automagically flip the side for you.

 ## Requirement

 To use `use-popper-placement`, you must use `react@16.8.0` or greater which includes Hooks.